fruttasecca/concept-tagging-with-neural-networks/README.md

   - at the first level we have the original data, pickles used by nn, w2v and c2v embeddings
   - a crf directory containing data in a format to be used by the crf scripts
   - a wfst directory containing data in a format to be used by the wfst scripts
+  - a svm directory containing data in a format to be used by the svm scripts
   - data formatted in a way to be used by svms is currently in src/dataset/svm, will be moved in a following commit